 This specific form of bullying involves technology.
 Cyberbullying can be especially destructive because of how quick cruel messages can be spread to others, and how long they can remain in the public domain.

-- posting on social media, sharing photos, sending nasty text messages, social exclusion unwanted physical contact, inappropriate touching, abusive comments, homophobic abuse, exposure to inappropriate films etc.
+- posting on social media, sharing photos, sending nasty text messages, social exclusion

 Sexual

 Sexual bullying can involve verbal or physical actions towards a victim or involve a cyber element with online pictures or videos being used.